Unless your name is Mark Zuckerberg, the Facebook algorithm can sometimes seem like a mystery.

-The latest Facebook algorithm change has meaningfully changed how its News Feed algorithms prioritize content.
-On January 12, 2018, Mark Zuckerberg announced that users should “expect to see more from friends, family, and groups” and less from “businesses, brands, and media”.
+You might remember that in 2018, Facebook made significant changes to its algorithm.
+The most important one was how posts are prioritized and ordered in the News Feed.
+In January 2018, Mark Zuckerberg announced that users should “expect to see more from friends, family, and groups” and less from “businesses, brands, and media.”

-Here at Falcon.io, we have a piece of advice for you: don’t panic.
-We’ve put together five key pieces of advice on coping with the updated News Feed and making sure your organic reach doesn’t plummet.
+Here at Falcon.io, we’ve done the research: we’ve put together a rundown on the latest algorithm changes, and five key pieces of advice on coping with the current News Feed and making sure your organic reach doesn’t plummet.

 The fall of organic reach

-Let’s face it: there’s already a ton of competition for organic reach.
+Algorithm changes can explain some of the decline, but a large part is also due simply to increased competition on the platform.
 According to Facebook, the average user has about 1,500 stories competing to appear in their News Feed every time they log on.
 Facebook’s algorithms then select roughly 300 of those stories based on their ranking of how relevant each story is to that user.

 On top of that, organic reach and engagement for branded content have been declining for years.
 Back in 2014, the organic reach rate for brand Pages was already down to 6% (and as low as 2% for brands with over 500,000 followers).